tsingke/cops/README.md

-Cache Oblivious Parallel SIMD Viterbi (COPS)
+COPS: Cache Oblivious Parallel SIMD Viterbi
 =====================================

 A cache-oblivious SSE-based implementation of the Viterbi algorithm for Hidden Markov Models (HMMER), using inter-task parallelism on the SSE units of x86 processors, and multi-threading.
 Developed for the latest version (3.1b1) of the HMMER suite: http://hmmer.janelia.org/